phoenixframework/phoenix/B_adding_pages.md

 ###A New Action

 Requests to our new route will be handled by the `HelloPhoenix.HelloController` `show` action.
-We already have the controller, so all we need to do is add a `show` action to it.
+We already have the controller at `web/controllers/hello_controller.ex`, so all we need to do is edit that file and add a `show` action to it.
 This time, we'll need to keep the params that get passed into the action so that we can pass the messenger to the template.
 To do that, we add this show function to the controller.

 ```elixir
 def show(conn, %{"messenger" => messenger}) do